Trademark Registration Singapore: Importance & Procedure

 What’s in the article?

-Although it is not legally required to register the trademark in Singapore and the mere use of the trademark may entitle you to acquire certain rights, registration of the trademark is very beneficial.
-To acquire an exclusive right to the mark to prohibit any natural or legal person from using the sign in protected sectors of activity (classes).
+Although it is not legally required to do trademark registration in Singapore, registration of the trademark is very beneficial.
+By doing trademark registration in Singapore, you acquire an exclusive right to the trademark and will be able to prohibit any natural or legal person from using the sign in protected sectors of activity.
+Additionally, in case of infringement of a trademark, it is possible to bring an action for infringement before the civil or criminal courts.

 Civil Sanctions